milesmcc/OpenSourceLaw/PAPER.md

 * Walsh, Dennis.
 "React's New MIT License: The Circus Enters Its Third Ring ."
 Medium.
 September 25, 2017.
 Accessed January 17, 2018. https://medium.com/@dwalsh.sdlr/reacts-new-mit-license-the-circus-enters-it-s-third-ring-2f1bf989a67f.

 # Acknowledgements
-I would like to especially thank Darcy Meyer, Nicholas Miklaucic, Anlan Du, and Celia Egler for their feedback on this article, as well as Nalu Concepcion, Malcolm Essaid, and Dr. Nicholas Zufelt.
+I would like to especially thank Darcy Meyer, Nicholas Miklaucic, Anlan Du, and Celia Egler for their contributions and feedback on this article, as well as Nalu Concepcion, Malcolm Essaid, and Dr. Nicholas Zufelt.

 ---